happy44300/pac-man-algoscript-clone/README.md

 * You die when youre health counter reach 0
 * You win if you eat all gomes.
 In that case the game instantly restart without animation.

-NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.
+*NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*

 ## Know bug
 * Due to CORS (Cross Origin Ressource Security) error within algoscript, we can't load image from an exterior url
-* There is no sound mixer in algoscript, therefore we can't play multiple sound at once
+* There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
 * On low performance computer, frame rate may very, witch may alter the speed of the game (Tested on a pc with a Ryzen 2600X CPU)